DessimozLab/pyham/docs/api.rst

 API
 ===
-Here is the documentation for the HAM objects.
+Here is the documentation for the Ham objects.

 .. toctree::